sourcegraph-testing/gitpod/install/infra/single-cluster/aws/README.md

   - Set up external-dns using our [`external-dns` module](../../modules/tools/external-dns/)
   - Creates a cluster-issuer using our [`issuer` module](../../modules/tools/issuer/)

-> 💡 If you would like to create the infrastructure orchestrating the terraform modules by yourself, you can find all the modules we support [here](../../modules/).
+> 💡 If you would like to create the infrastructure orchestrating the terraform modules by thyself, you can find all the modules we support [here](../../modules/).

 Since the entire setup requires more than one terraform target to be run due to dependencies (eg: helm provider depends on kubernetes cluster config, which is